Worldwide Guide to Women in Leadership

 1876-87 Perestü Valide Sultan of The Ottoman Empire (Covering Turkey, parts of the Balkans, parts of the Middle East and Northern Africa)

 Fourth wife of Abdülmecit I (1839-61) and is described as intelligent and fascinating.
 She had no children of her own but became the foster-mother Abdülhamid II (1876-1909) whose mother had died of tuberculosis when he was a child.
 When he succeeded to the throne he appointed her Queen Mother, and she was able to steer through the unhappy years of his reign by keeping her distance from the political scene.
 She received Empress Augusta of Germany in the Harem during a state visit.
-Ramine Perestü, was the last Valide Sultan and theoretical joint ruler, and lived (ca. 1830-1904).
+Ramine Perestü, was the last Valide Sultan and theoretical joint ruler, and lived (circa 1830-1904).

 Queen Jeanne Marau Taaroa